 HIV is one of the STIs, the sexually transmitted infections.
 An infection therefore often occurs through unprotected sexual intercourse.

-Here, there is a risk of having been infected with the HIV virus.
-Concerns are only justified if you do not know your partner's HIV status or if it is known that one of the involved persons carries the virus.
+There is a risk of having been infected with the HIV virus.
+However, concerns are only justified if you do not know your partner's HIV status or if it is known that one of the involved persons carries the virus.

 An active love life with many changing sexual partners greatly increases the risk of infection.In such cases, you should always clarify each other's HIV status before intercourse and use safe protection.